marcklemp/vips/README.md

 - The selected messages are combined automatically and sent with your text to the AI.
 - Clear selected messages with `M-x vips-clear-selected-message` if you wish to reset the AI's context.
 - View the current combined message with `M-x vips-display-selected-messages`.

+### Using OpenAI's Text-to-Speech (TTS)

+Interact with OpenAI's text-to-speech model, enabling the output to be played within Emacs (if your version supports it) or through your operating system's default player.

+#### TTS Keybindings

+- `C-c .`: Play the selected text in your operating system's default player.

 ### Translating Text with DeepL